Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Incubus.md

   "name": "Charm"
 - "desc": "The fiend kisses a creature [[/5.
 Mechanics/Rules/Conditions.md#charmed|charmed]]\
     \ by it or a willing creature.
 The target must make a DC 15 Constitution saving\
-    \ throw against this magic, taking 32 (dice: 5d10 + 5|avg (5d10 + 5)) psychic\
+    \ throw against this magic, taking dice: 5d10 + 5|avg (5d10 + 5) psychic damage\
-    \ damage on a failed save, or half as much damage on a successful one.
-The target's\
+    \ on a failed save, or half as much damage on a successful one.
+The target's hit\
-    \ hit point maximum is reduced by an amount equal to the damage taken.
+    \ point maximum is reduced by an amount equal to the damage taken.
 This reduction\
     \ lasts until the target finishes a long rest.
 The target dies if this effect\
     \ reduces its hit point maximum to 0."
   "name": "Draining Kiss"